-SEQ1 SEQ2 Description 0 0 The channel sequencer is not used.
-The analog channel, selected by programming the ADD2 to ADD0 bits in the control register, selects the next channel for conversion.
-0 1 Uses the sequence of channels that were previously programmed in the sequence register for conversion.
-The AD7328 starts converting on the lowest channel in the sequence.
+Seq1 Seq2 Description 0 0 The channel sequencer is not used.
+The analog channel, selected by programming the ADD1 bit and ADD0 bit in the control register, selects the next channel for conversion.
+0 1 Uses the sequence of channels previously programmed into the sequence register for conversion.
+The AD7323 starts converting on the lowest channel in the sequence.
 The channels are converted in ascending order.
-If uninterrupted, the AD7328 keeps converting the sequence.
-The range for each channel defaults to the range previously written into the corresponding range register.
-1 0 This configuration is used in conjunction with the channel address bits in the control register.
+If uninterrupted, the AD7323 keeps converting the sequence.
+The range for each channel defaults to the range previously written into the range register.
+1 0 Used in conjunction with the channel address bits in the control register.
 This allows continuous conversions on a consecutive sequence of channels, from Channel 0 through a final channel selected by the channel address bits in the control register.
-The range for each channel defaults to the range previously written into the corresponding range register.
+The range for each channel defaults to the range previously written into the range register.
 1 1 The channel sequencer is not used.
-The analog channel, selected by programming the ADD2 bit to ADD0 bit in the control register, selects the next channel for conversion.
+The analog channel, selected by programming the ADD1 bit and ADD0 bit in the control register, selects the next channel for conversion.